INTO-CPS-Association/fmu-rabbitmq/docs/user-manual.rst

 Message Format - System Health Data
 ------------------------------------
 Messages to be consumed by the RMQFMU are to be in JSON format with two fields as shown in the example below.
-The key :code:`rtime` refers to the current timestep as perceived from the system sending a message to RMQFMU, whereas the key :code:`cosimtime` to the last known timestep in which the RMQFMU was operating.
+The key :code:`rtime` refers to the current timestep as perceived from the system outside of the co-simuluation sending a message to RMQFMU, whereas the key :code:`cosimtime` to the latest timestep sent by the RMQFMU.
 Note that the time should be in accordance with the ISO 8061 with UTC offset - i.e.: :code:`2019-01-04T16:41:24+02:00`.

 .. code-block:: json